lucapette/tracker/docs/development.md

 [here](https://github.com/lucapette/tracker/projects/1).

-`tracker` is a personal little project so the goal of this document is to explain what I intend to work on on my own to improve the sofware and what I won't be able to develop without support.
+`tracker` is a personal little project so the goal of this document is to explain what I intend to work on on my own to improve the software and what I won't be able to develop without support.

 ### Current